One of the significant changes while moving to Agile teams is that testers and developers are now part of the same team.

-This is the place where SMs, Agile leads and the whole team need to take a shared responsibility on quality and see how they can work it out together as a team.
+This is the place where SMs, Agile leads, and the whole team need to take a shared responsibility for quality and see how they can work it out together as a team.
 They need to encourage the testers to voice their opinion during Scrum ceremonies and to focus the team on minimizing the gap between testers and developers and how they all contribute to testing.

 Yes, it is intimidating for developers.
 They didn’t join the company to test…they are developers!
 It is time to understand that the team should focus on their shared goals.
-Developers should get to know the tested system better, to focus on unit testing, to strengthen the automation testing and to assist with any setup or test planning that can make a better flow.
+Developers should get to know the tested system better, focus on unit testing, strengthen the automation testing, and assist with any setup or test planning that can make a better flow.

 On the other hand, it is also intimidating to the testers.
 They need to change their mindset.
-They don’t trust the developers to do testing or to distinguish between a test overhead and a risk.
+They don’t trust the developers to do testing or to distinguish between a testing overhead and a risk.
 They don’t see the benefit of testing small batches of the product.
 It looks more like an inefficient plan of re-testing.
 They feel that if they won’t report, then no one will recognize their work.
-It is time for the testers to realize they have much more value to offer than to detect defects – they need to prevent them from the get go, they need to represent the user.
-They need to collaborate with the PO and the developers to identify problematic areas before coding.
-They need to become test architects, guide the team, promote these early and small batches to ensure they hold an end to end solution and are in the right direction.
+It is time for the testers to realize they have much more value to offer than to detect defects – they need to prevent them from the get-go, and they need to represent the user.
+They need to collaborate with the PO and the developers to identify problem areas before coding.
+They need to become test architects, guide the team, and promote these early and small batches to ensure they hold an end-to-end solution and are in the right direction.
 They should identify automation requirements and address them and gain trust in automation and in the team.

 A mindset change takes time.
-Moving testers into the agile teams is not a mechanical move.
-It requires trust, collaboration, learning, adoption of new practices and experiments and persistence.
+Moving testers into the agile teams is not a mechanical movement.
+It requires trust, collaboration, learning, the adoption of new practices and experiments, and persistence.